SAP/luigi/docs/authorization-events.md

     Return `false` to prevent redirecting to `logoutUrl` after executing this function.
 It goes to the Luigi main route `/` instead.
 -   `onAuthExpired` **[function](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Statements/function)** is executed if the token expires during runtime, or if Luigi is opened with outdated authorization data in the local storage.
 Return `false` to prevent redirecting to `logoutUrl` after executing this function.
 -   `onLogout` **[function](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Statements/function)** is executed after the user logs out.
+- `onAuthExpireSoon`**[function](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Statements/function)** is executed before token will expire and show the user an alert that the token will expire soon.